 Repeated brand exposure not only kept a brand’s messaging and products top-of-mind for consumers, but Entrepreneur reports that it can also instill a sense of familiarity and trust.
 Entrepreneur ties it to a sense of nostalgia, especially if a brand’s slogan, logo, or jingle has been used for decades.

-The elderly are a valuable audience, as they often have the time and resources to continue to make purchasing decisions.
+Older audiences are a valuable audience, as they often have the time and resources to continue to make purchasing decisions.
 They also spend more in specific areas that could be of interest to certain brands.
 According to the U.S. Bureau of Labor Statistics, those 55 and older spend the most on transportation, clothing, and pension/social security.
 So companies in the transportation or clothing space may find more success with advertising to the older generation than others using traditional media.

 In many cases, it’s more likely that the elderly are watching more live TV during the day.
 In those instances, you could set commercials targeting seniors to daytime and commercials targeting families to evenings and weekends.
 Following offline media optimization best practices like these can help advertisers make the most of the budget they do have for traditional media.